nuKs/libmuse/README.md

 # libmuse

+** warning: discountinued project. we internally fork [this project](https://github.com/NeuroTechX/eeg-101) as a boilerplate instead. also, have a look at [this issue](https://github.com/nuKs/podspec-libmuse/issues/1).**

 libmuse is a library for interfacing with Muse headbands, including finding paired Muses, connecting to them, reading their state, and receiving packets for raw EEG data and all other values.
 You can use it in your own applications,